 Here’s a look at four simple ways to get the most out of your guided tour.

-One question we often get is why these experiences aren’t included in the main itinerary and overall price of the trip.
-The reason for this is that everyone has different interests and desires when it comes to their vacation.
+We're often asked why these experiences aren’t included in the trip's main itinerary and overall price.
+This is because everyone has different interests and desires regarding their vacation.
 Our tour operators strive to offer guests the ideal ratio of guided sightseeing and time to explore at leisure – we’ve found that providing a selection of interesting and unique optional experiences is the best way to achieve this.

 We recommend reviewing the list of optional experiences for your trip well in advance to come up with a plan and maximize your free time.
 And if you find that you’re undecided on a particular activity or experience, it’s okay to wait and ask your travel director for advice at the beginning of your trip.

 Adding a few days at the end of your trip is another way to customize your guided tour.
-Some travelers allow for extra time to go back and explore a place they visited in greater depth, while others make plans ahead of time to venture on to a new city they’ve never been to.
+Some travelers allow extra time to go back and explore a place they visited in greater depth, while others make plans ahead of time to venture into a new city they’ve never been to.